Department of Industry, Science and Resources

 The Department of Industry, Science and Resources (DISR) is a department of the Australian Government established on 1 July 2022.
-It is responsible for the publication of the government's "Critical Minerals Strategy 2023–2030".
+It is responsible for advising the government on matters of industry, science and resources, and delivering policies and programs in these areas.
+The department is also responsible for the publication of the government's "Critical Minerals Strategy 2023–2030".

+As of September 2026 there are two ministers and two assistant ministers leading the department: the Minister for Resources and Minister for Northern Australia (Madeleine King), Minister for Industry and Innovation and Minister for Science (Tim Ayres), along with the Assistant Minister for Resources (Anthony Chisholm), and the Assistant Minister for Science, Technology and the Digital Economy (Andrew Charlton).

 History

 Formerly known as the Department of Industry, Science, Energy and Resources (DISER), the Climate Change and Energy responsibilities were transferred to the Department of Climate Change, Energy, the Environment and Water on 1 July 2022.
 DISR also took functions that were previously under the Department of Prime Minister and Cabinet.

 Governance and structure

 The head of the department is the Secretary, announced as Meghan Quinn in August 2022.
-The Department is an Australian Public Service department, staffed by officials who are responsible to the ministers.
+The department is an Australian Public Service department, staffed by officials who are responsible to the ministers.

 The Chief Scientist for Australia has reported to the Minister for Science of the day since 1989.

 Scope and responsibilities

 As outlined in the Administrative Arrangements Order made on 13 May 2025, the department is responsible for a wide range of functions including: